 Compiling to C

-and import them.
+• Write two header files, fibDvr.h and fibDev.h and import them.
 This is the code we want to talk to each other through global variables.
-We’ll also includestdio.h
+We’ll also include stdio.h so we can printf our results.

 Of course, Atom could be extended to handle these things itself—John Van Enk has already started doing some of it.
 In all, our 80-some lines of Atom compile to over 200 lines of embedded C. So let’s test it!